j4redux/contex-comms-autopilot/ai_docs/developer-context.md

    - **Impact**: Generic developer interface instead of founder-specific experience
    - **Next**: Customize task forms and messaging for founder brain dumps

+### Resolved Issues (Important Learnings)

+#### Task Detail Page Scrolling Bug (Fixed: August 19, 2025)

+**Problem**: Right panel file content area was not scrollable when content exceeded viewport height.
+Users could not scroll to see content below the "Modified:" divider line.

+**Root Cause**: Height constraints were not properly propagating through the nested component hierarchy.
+The combination of flex layouts, Tabs components, and nested containers broke the scrolling context.

+**Solution**: Used CSS Grid with explicit height constraints instead of relying on flex chain:
+- Changed Tabs component from `flex flex-col` to `grid grid-rows-[auto_1fr]`
+- Updated TabsContent wrapper to use `overflow-hidden` with `h-full`
+- Modified FileContentRenderer to use `grid grid-rows-[auto_1fr]` layout
+- Ensured scrollable content area has explicit overflow-y-auto

+**Key Files Modified**:
+- `frontend/app/task/[id]/client-page.tsx:288-310` - Main layout structure
+- `frontend/app/task/[id]/_components/file-content-renderer.tsx:76-94` - Content renderer

+**Lessons Learned**:
+1. **CSS Grid is more reliable for explicit height constraints** than flex when dealing with scrollable areas
+2. **The `h-0` trick** (`flex-1 h-0 overflow-y-auto`) can fix some flex scrolling issues but not all
+3. **Every container in the chain** must properly constrain height - one broken link breaks scrolling
+4. **Avoid `overflow-hidden` on parent containers** of scrollable areas - it breaks the scroll context
+5. **Tabs components can interfere** with height propagation - may need special handling

 ### Important Gotchas

+**Layout & Scrolling**:
+- When creating scrollable areas in nested layouts, prefer CSS Grid over Flexbox for explicit height control
+- Use `grid-template-rows: auto 1fr` pattern for header + scrollable content layouts
+- Always test scrolling with content that exceeds viewport height
+- Check that height constraints propagate through entire component hierarchy
+- Be careful with third-party components (like Radix UI Tabs) that may not preserve height constraints

 **Environment Variables**:
 - Frontend: Use `NEXT_PUBLIC_` prefix for client-side variables